-You may be applying to a college that waives application fees for children of veterans, or may offer you a free application if you are a veteran.
-It is worth it to to ask.
+You may apply to a college that waive application fees for children of veterans or may offer you a free application if you are a veteran.
+It is worth it to ask.

-If you show financial need, most colleges are able to provide financial assistance.
+If you show financial need, most colleges can provide financial assistance.
 If you aren’t sure if you can afford the fee, ask the college if it can be waived.

-Foster children, orphans and wards of the state can receive a fee waiver through the NACAC fee waiver, which must be approved by your school counselor.
-If you are a foster child or orphan, your college may automatically waive your application fee.
+Foster children, orphans and wards of the state can receive a fee waiver through the National Association for College Admission Counseling (NACAC) fee waiver, which must be approved by your school counselor.
+Your college may automatically waive your application fee if you are a foster child or orphan.

 If you qualify for free or reduced lunch, you may also automatically qualify for a fee waiver.
 Students who qualify for free or reduced lunch can also take the SAT and ACT for free.
 Ask your school counselor for more information.

-The National Association for College Admission Counseling (NACAC) offers a fee waiver for students whose families have an income below federal poverty level, who participate in the 21st Century Scholars program, who live in federally subsidized public housing, whose families receive public assistance or who meet other criteria.
-In order to receive the NACAC fee waiver, you must submit an application through your school counselor.
-Learn more about requirements here.
+The National Association for College Admission Counseling (NACAC) offers a fee waiver for students whose families have an income below the federal poverty level, who participate in the 21st Century Scholars program, who live in federally subsidized public housing, whose families receive public assistance or who meet other criteria.
+To receive the NACAC fee waiver, you must submit an application through your school counselor.